Cleared Traditional

 Risk

 K230917 is an FDA 510(k) clearance for the FebriDx Bacterial / Non-bacterial Point of Care Assay.
-This device is classified as a Lateral Flow Immunochromatography Assay For Host Biomarkers Of Respiratory Infection (Class II - Special Controls, product code QXA).
+Classified as Lateral Flow Immunochromatography Assay For Host Biomarkers Of Respiratory Infection (product code QXA), Class II - Special Controls.

 Submitted by Lumos Diagnostics, Inc. (Carlsbad, US).
-The FDA issued a Cleared decision on June 30, 2023, 88 days after receiving the submission on April 3, 2023.
+The FDA issued a Cleared decision on June 30, 2023 after a review of 88 days - a notably fast clearance cycle.

 Submission Details